 When it comes to your home, energy efficiency and sustainability are more than just buzzwords; they’re smart choices that impact your comfort and the environment.
 Let’s start with the perks you’ll notice in your wallet.
 A well-maintained roof plays a pivotal role in maintaining your home’s temperature.
 This means less heat escaping in the winter and less heat infiltrating in the summer.
 When your home maintains a consistent temperature, your heating and cooling systems don’t have to work as hard.
 The result?
 Lower energy bills, which is music to any homeowner’s ears.

-Energy-efficient homes consume less energy as well.
-This translates to few greenhouse gas emissions.
+Energy-efficient homes also consume less energy, which translates to fewer greenhouse gas emissions.
 So, when your roof is in good shape, your home requires less energy to keep you comfortable.
 This reduces your carbon footprint and contributes to a greener, more sustainable future for all of us.

 "The design and material of your roof will determine the solar reflectance index of your home.
 The higher the SRI of your roof, the more energy-efficient your home will be." ~ Ecowatch